anicholas4747/A-mezon/README.md

     - anime_id
 - Studios
     - name
+    - description
     - site_url

 `Associations:`
 - Users have many items in their cart
+- Users have many authored reviews
 - Carts are join tables linking users to the anime they have in their cart
-- Users have many authored reviews
 - Reviews belong to a specific user
 - Reviews belong to a specific anime
 - Anime have many reviews